 Continuous Delivery or Continuous Deployment?

-The term CI/CD can be used to mean Continuous Integration and Continuous Delivery or go one step further and mean Continuous Integration and Continuous Deployment.
+In DevOps, the term CI/CD pipeline, in the software development lifecycle, can be used to mean Continuous Integration and Continuous Delivery or go one step further and mean Continuous Integration and Continuous Deployment.
 Continuous Delivery extends Continuous Integration by utilising automation to deploy code changes to testing and production at the touch of a button.
-Continuous Deployment further harnesses automation to enable every change that goes through your production pipeline, and passes testing, to be released to your customers.
+Continuous Deployment further harnesses automation to enable every change that goes through your production pipeline, and which passes testing, to be released to your customers.
 It means developers can focus on the build, enabling rapid deployment and a fast customer feedback loop for a better customer experience (CX).
-For the purposes of this blog post, we will be using CI/CD to mean the wider Continuous Integration and Continuous Deployment pipeline, looking at how this DevOps way of working is currently evolving and demonstrating how it can benefit your business.
+For the purposes of this blog post, we will be using CI/CD to mean the wider Continuous Integration and Continuous Deployment pipeline, looking at how this DevOps way of working is currently evolving and demonstrating how it can benefit your workflows and your wider business.

 CI/CD - High Speed Low Risk

-From a business perspective, CI/CD ultimately gives you a competitive advantage.
+From a business perspective, CI/CD ultimately gives your organization a competitive advantage.
 It brings together the different aspects of what it takes to build and run software from a DevOps perspective.
-The benefit of doing CI/CD well is that it enables you to work in a fast-paced way, but also keeps the whole process low-risk, giving confidence that what’s produced and what your customer receives, will be free from errors and secure.
+The benefit of doing CI/CD well is that it enables rapid software delivery but also keeps the whole software development process low-risk, giving you confidence that your end users will receive a high quality product with great functionality, which is secure and free from errors.
 The value of enabling a CI/CD pipeline makes the case for adoption a no-brainer.

 Building a Better CI/CD Pipeline

-One of the biggest mistakes that I’ve seen in the creation of CI/CD pipelines is the mindset that reaching the “finish line” and getting your code deployed somewhere fast is the main success factor.
-When your pipeline appears to be deploying your software and reaching the end goal it is tempting to think that you’ve reached the desired outcome.
+One of the biggest mistakes that I’ve seen in the creation of CI/CD pipelines is the mindset that reaching the “finish line” and getting your new code deployed somewhere fast, is the main success factor.
+When your pipeline appears to be deploying your software and reaching the end goal, it is tempting for your development teams to think that you’ve reached the desired outcome.
 However, if you want to ensure that quality and security are embedded into your product and it meets and exceeds your customers’ expectations, how you get there is just as important as actually getting there.
-You need to look at the pipeline as a whole and carefully plan all the steps that need to happen before a deployment, including for example rigorous testing, QA and security scanning.
-This will help you to build the most robust pipeline possible.
-CI/CD is based on a set of principles that should be shared, understood and agreed to enable a way of working that if executed properly, will deliver the desired result.
+You need to look at the pipeline ecosystem as a whole and carefully plan all the steps that need to happen before a deployment, including for example rigorous unit testing, integration testing, Quality Assurance and a DevSecOps approach to security, to eliminate vulnerabilities.
+This will help your DevOps teams to build the most robust pipeline possible.
+CI/CD is based on a set of principles that should be shared, understood and agreed to enable a way of working that, if executed properly, will enable high quality, innovative software delivery.

 The main principles are: